Insights

 Managing Partner

-"Give me a starting point and I'll turn the world upside down."
-In the brand management toolbox, structural brand management offers one of the greatest levers for value creation, for customers and the company.
+„Give me a starting point and I'll turn the world upside down.“ In the brand management toolbox, structural brand management offers the greatest leverage for value creation, for customers and the company.

 If you organize your product portfolio intelligently, you set the course for growth.
 Those who neglect it will sooner or later reach a limit.
 But the hurdles to changing established structures are high.
 So where to start?